 The after school program, “Club Chavez”, aims to both support students academically and offer fun opportunities for them after the regular school day.
 The program offers a variety of activities including homework help, computer skills, biking, cooking, and science workshops.
 The NDA member will support and supervise these activities committing to helping students succeed in both their academic and personal development.

 Moreland Notre Dame School

-The member serving here will provide academic support to students (K-8) through assisting teachers in their classrooms with large and small groups and with individual students.
-Additionally, the AmeriCorps position supports the after school program through recreational supervision, academic tutoring and club activities.
+Moreland Notre Dame School is a K-8 Catholic school, founded and sponsored by the Sisters of Notre Dame de Namur, California Province.
+The member serving here will assist where best fit within a first through fifth grade classroom to provide support to large and small groups and with individual students.
+Additionally, the NDA position supports the after school program through recreational supervision and academic support.

 5405 Loch Raven Blvd

 Apopka, FL (Orlando area)